Extended mission has good start as rover discovers that rock may be related to Earth meteorite

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rover Finds Mars Rock Similar to Earth Meteorite".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rover Finds Mars Rock Similar to Earth Meteorite".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.